 World Intellectual Property Organisation (WIPO) defines intellectual property as the creation of minds.
 That is, anything that you create using your intellect is intellectual property.
 Intellectual property rights are the rights of such a creator over his/her creations.
 It is as simple as that.
 You need not create something path breaking to claim IPR.
 Even a simple art work done by a child is eligible to be protected under intellectual property law.

-Intellectual property right is an intangible right.
+The intellectual property right is an intangible right.
 Your right to your intellectual property is like your right to regular property.
-An owner of intellectual property right is given exclusive monopoly to exploit the creation.
+An owner of intellectual property right is given an exclusive monopoly to exploit the creation.
 You may choose to monetize it or hold it as such.
 The catch is that nobody else can reap the benefits of your intellectual property without your explicit consent.

 A brief overview of different types of intellectual property rights: